-The Banks are not obligated to pay different interest rates on different tiers, and the Interest Rate Tiers may be changed with 30 days' notice.
+The Banks are not obligated to pay different interest rates on different tiers, and the Interest Rate Tiers may be changed at any time without notice.
+To receive the interest rate in the highest tiers, you must maintain uninsured deposits at the Excess Bank.
+Please refer to the section titled "9.
+Information About FDIC Insurance" for more information.